leafiy/comfyui_psd_smart_object/README.md

   bounding box, transform box).
 Use it to confirm the layer names you want to target.
-- **PSD Mockup Embedder** – Uploads PSD/PSB files directly from the node, replaces the selected smart objects with your image, resizes the result to any width (default 800 px), and emits the composited tensor plus an auto-saved PNG.
+- **PSD Mockup Embedder** – Uploads PSD/PSB files directly from the node, reuses the PSD’s original clipping stack (shadows, highlights, rounded corners, etc.), projects your image into the smart objects, resizes the result to any width (default 800 px), and emits the composited tensor plus an auto-saved PNG.
 - Works with PSD/PSB files, multiple smart objects, and either ComfyUI `IMAGE` tensors or file paths.